-- so far as the Director is aware, there is no relevant audit information of which the Association's auditor is unaware; - 2) the Director has taken all the steps that he/she ought to have taken as a Director in order to make himself/herself aware of any relevant audit information and to establish that the Association's auditor is aware of the information.
+- Association's auditor is unaware; - 2) the Director has taken all the steps that he/she ought to have taken as a Director in order to make himself/herself aware of any relevant audit information and to establish that the Association's auditor is aware of the information.

-This confirmation is given and should be interpreted in accordance with the provisions of s418 of the Companies Act 2006.
+of s418 of the Companies Act 2006.